decidim-ice/decidim-module-decidim_awesome/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/2dada53525dd5a944089/maintainability)](https://codeclimate.com/github/Platoniq/decidim-module-decidim_awesome/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/2dada53525dd5a944089/test_coverage)](https://codeclimate.com/github/Platoniq/decidim-module-decidim_awesome/test_coverage)

-Some usability and UX tweaks for Decidim.
+Usability and UX tweaks for Decidim.

-**This in alpha status, not ready to use unless you are an adventurous**
+This plugin allows the administrators to expand the possibilities of Decidim beyond some existing limitations.
+All tweaks are provided in a optional fashion with granular permissions that let the administrator to choose exactly where to apply those mods.
+Some tweaks can be applied to any assembly, other in an specific participatory process or even in type of component only.

+**This in beta status, we do not accept any responsibility for breaking anything.
+Feedback is appreciated though.**

 ## Usage